 Follow a link-earning (not link building) strategy that will get people to link to your website’s content.

 14. Avoid Search Engine Penalties

 Know what it takes to create a website that is in compliance with search engine guidelines, so you can avoid penalties that can reduce or stop organic traffic to your site.

 15. Monitor Backlinks and Remove as Needed

 Monitor the links that point to your site from other websites so that you can ensure they are quality.
 If they are not, you’ll want to get rid of them.

 Monitor performance indicators like search engine rankings, organic traffic to your site and conversions coming from the organic search channel.

 Finally, loop!
 When you are done going through this SEO plan for beginners once, start again knowing that you can win through effort.

-For more SEO strategies and tactics, access our SEO Guide now.
+For more SEO strategies and tactics, access our great SEO Guide to learn how to do search engine optimization now.